lorensen/VTKExamples/src/VTKBook/Chapter3.md

 <figcaption><b>Figure 3-10</b>.
 Effects of specular coefficients.
 Specular coefficients control the apparent "shininess" of objects.
 The top row has a specular intensity value of 0.5; the bottom row 1.0.
 Along the horizontal direction the specular power changes.
 The values (from left to right) are 5, 10, 20, and 40. <a href="../../Cxx/Rendering/SpecularSpheres" title="SpecularSpheres"> See SpecularSpheres.cxx</a> and <a href="../../Python/Rendering/SpecularSpheres" title="SpecularSpheres"> SpecularSpheres.py</a>.</figcaption>
 </figure>

 with the specular power are part of the surface material properties.
-(Other properties such as trans-parency will be covered in later sections of the text.)
-Different combinations of these property val-ues can simulate dull plastic and polished metal.
+(Other properties such as transparency will be covered in later sections of the text.)
+Different combinations of these property values can simulate dull plastic and polished metal.
 The equation assumes an infinite point light source as described in "Lights" on page39 .
-However the equation can be easily modified to incor-porate other types of directional lighting.
+However the equation can be easily modified to incorporate other types of directional lighting.

 ## 3.5 Cameras